devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - To use field-level encryption, you configure your CloudFront distribution to specify the set of fields in POST requests that you want to be encrypted, and the public key to use to encrypt them.
 You can encrypt up to 10 data fields in a request.
 - Lambda@Edge lets you run Lambda functions to customize the content that CloudFront delivers, executing the functions in AWS locations closer to the viewer.
 - You can use geo restriction - also known as geoblocking - to prevent users in specific geographic locations from accessing content that you're distributing through a CloudFront web distribution.
+- Origin Access Control (OAC) enables CloudFront customers to easily secure their S3 origins by permitting only designated CloudFront distributions to access their S3 buckets.
+Customers can now enable AWS Signature Version 4 (SigV4) on CloudFront requests to S3 buckets with the ability to set when and if CloudFront should sign requests.
+Additionally, customers can now use AWS KMS keys SSE-KMS when performing uploads and downloads through CloudFront.

 ## Direct Conect (DX)